mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 128 - Non English Coding/readme.md

 Unless for a few failed experiments during the 90's all modern languages use English for their primitives and their frameworks.

-if you wanted to read or write in medieval Europe, you had to acquire a new language at the same time.
+If you wanted to read or write in medieval Europe, you had to acquire a new language at the same time.
 Writing meant Latin.

 This is true for programming languages nowadays.